 Comparative financial information is presented below for analysis of changes from the prior year.
-In the following comparative tables, prior fiscal year 2017 balances are presented as originally reported in the financial statements.
+In the following comparative tables, prior fiscal year 2017 balances are presented as originally reported in the financial statements but restated to show the cumulative effect of the adoption of new accounting standards to meet GASB 75 requirements.